Worries Go Away!

 Illustrated by Lee Wildish

 For every child who has worries - whether they are big or small.
 Illustrated by the winner of the Red House Children's Book Award 2013.
+From the author of the bestselling Oi! series Kes Gray and acclaimed illustrator Lee Wildish.

 From the bestselling team behind Mum and Dad Glue and Leave Me Alone comes a comforting and compelling story about worries and self-esteem.